You are here

 - If the employee is approved for the Amaaqtaarniq Education Program:

 - Before starting their leave, they must show proof of acceptance by the educational institution.

 - They must sign an Amaaqtaarniq Education Program Agreement which stipulates the terms and conditions of the Amaaqtaarniq leave.

-- She or he will be placed into a position at EIA for the duration of their time on leave.
+- She or he will be placed into a position at HR for the duration of their time on leave.